About The War Memorial

 After Russell Alger’s death in 1930, the family sought a way for the house to be used to improve the quality of life in the community.
 In 1949, it was dedicated to a twofold purpose: to serve as a perpetual memorial to the 3,500 Grosse Pointers who served and the 126 who died in World War II; and it was to serve as a continuing center for educational and charitable activities of the Grosse Pointe community.
 The War Memorial is unusual – some say unique – because of its dual use.

 Bronzed plaques near the grand staircase preserve the names of all Grosse Pointers who served in World War II as well as the names of those who died.
 Smaller plaques in the entrance hall list those who served in the Korean and Vietnam conflicts and in Operation Desert Storm.
 In addition, a meritorious service plaque honors those killed during peacetime.

 Two additions have expanded the facilities of the War Memorial.
-The Fries Auditorium and Crystal Ballroom were dedicated in 1962, and the Center for Arts and Communications was completed in 1993.
+The War Memorial Theater and lakefront ballroom were dedicated in 1962, and our arts and communications wing was completed in 1993.

 Our Board of Directors

 J. Theodore Everingham, Chair